Z841973620/tensorflow/README.md

 ## Requirements
 * Ubuntu 20.04 or later (64-bit)
 * GPU support requires a CUDA&reg;-enabled card
-* For NVIDIA GPUs, the r455 driver must be installed
+* For NVIDIA GPUs, the r535 driver must be installed

 For wheel installation:
-* Python 3.8
+* Python 3.8 or 3.10
 * pip 20.3 or later